-Smart brands are innovating the way they tell stories by using and employee content strategy.
+Smart brands are innovating the way they tell stories by building an employee advocacy plan.
 The traditional methods just don’t work as effectively as they used to.
 They are doing so by unleashing employees to participate in industry conversations and be brand storytellers.
-This is also referred to as employee brand advocacy.
+This is also referred to as employee advocacy.

 But don’t take my word for it.
 For years, research and data have proven this point and it couldn’t be more true today:

 - Peer recommendations = business value.
-Read this from Boston Consulting Group and Edelman.
+Read this from Boston Consulting Group.

-- Technologists and B2B buyers are active on social media.
+- Technologists and buyers use LinkedIn and Twitter as their “go to” B2B platform.
 It’s true.
 Do a quick search on Twitter or LinkedIn for topics like “digital transformation” or “future of work” and you’ll find both technology and business-related content.
-It’s true–B2B Buyers use social media a lot.

 - Brands are investing in employee advocacy.
-Altimeter’s State of Social Business Report published a few years ago says so.
+Altimeter published this a few years ago says so.

 Employee-Driven Content Strategy